Parallelisation of partial differential equations via representation theory

 \Figurew[cubedecomposition]{\hsize} A symmetric decomposition of the function $\sin(5(x-1/10)^2+y-3/10)\cos(6y+7z-2/5)$ on a cube into ten different symmetry classes, where for the matrix-valued representations we sum over the whole basis.
 The first row corresponds to scalar representations, the others are matrix representations and so the symmetry properties are not visually obvious but applying a symmetry action leaves each of these functions in their symmetry class.

 In \figref{cubedecomposition} we consider decomposing an arbitrary function into each symmetry class.
 The first row correspond to scalar representations and any symmetry action leaves the function unchanged apart from possibly a sign change.
-The remaining 6 functions correspond to matrix-value irreducible representations where we sum over the whole basis; a more complete diagram would have a total of 20 different functions where each basis element of the irreducible representations are plotted separately.
+The remaining 6 functions correspond to matrix-valued irreducible representations where we sum over the whole basis; a more complete diagram would have a total of 20 different functions where each basis element of the irreducible representations are plotted separately. \addition{Like the faithful terms in the square expansion, the symmetry is only apparent when expanded in a symmetry-adapted basis.}

 \Section{PDEs} Decoupling PDEs via symmetry-adapted bases.